 Who Was Zsa Zsa Gabor?

-Born Sari Gabor on February 6, 1917, in Budapest, Hungary, Zsa Zsa was a celebrity and socialite for decades mostly for being herself.
+Zsa Zsa Gabor was a celebrity and socialite for decades mostly for being herself.
 She acted in films with Fred Allen, José Ferrer and Orson Welles.
 Her television resume included Gilligan's Island, Batman, The Love Boat and countless talk show appearances.
 Gabor was married nine times, most recently to Prince Frederick von Anhalt.
 On December 18, 2016, she died at the age of 99.

 Sari Gabor was born on February 6, 1917 (some sources say 1918), in Budapest, Hungary, the middle daughter of Vilmos Gabor, a soldier, and Jolie Gabor, the heiress to a European jewelry business.
 Gabor and her two sisters, Eva and Magda, lived a life of luxury, which included a staff of servants, extensive vacations and stints at expensive boarding schools.
 Sari started referring to herself as "Zsa Zsa" during childhood.